TANGO-Project/monitor-infrastructure/rest-api/README.md

 GET "/api/monitored/hosts-series"
 ```

-Get a list of the hosts and the series / metrics monitored in each of these hosts
+Returns a list of the hosts and the series or metrics monitored in each of these hosts

 **Example:**